kkipngenokoech/100_days_of_code/JAVASCRIPT/javascript_DOM/README.md

 6. `getElementsByClassName()` - returns all the elements having the given class name.

 The [innerHTML](./src/innerHTML.js)  can be used to write the dynamic html on the html document.

+The [innerText](./src/innerText.js) - this property can be used to write the dynamic text on the HTML document.
+Here text would not be interpreted  as html text but normal text.

+It is used mostly in the web pages to generate the dynamic content such as writing the validation message, password strength etc.